 Ahn-drea's/Jesse's apartment.
 During the pretend sorority meeting, Kelly tells Ahn-drea all about the "casting couch" rumor going around about Brenda, but neither Ahn-drea nor Donna believe there's any truth to it.
 Brenda arrives (since she thinks rehearsal isn't until 4:00pm), and when everyone suddenly falls quiet, she asks them why they're acting so strangely.
 Kelly tells her that there's a rumor going around that she slept with Roy to get the role of Maggie.
 Brenda demands to know where she heard the rumor, so Kelly tells her she heard it from Steve (the source of rumor).
 Brenda isn't surprised and snarks that she'd like to know what else Steve and Laura are saying about her.
 Kelly insists it's just gossip, so Brenda sarcastically retorts that she did sleep with Roy and that she did it because she has no talent.
-No duh about that talent thing.
+No duh about that no talent thing.
 She then storms out of the apartment.

 Theater.
-Brenda arrives at the theater at 4:00pm, just as rehearsal is wrapping up, and the rest of the cast stares at her like she's an alien life form.
+Brenda arrives at the theater at 4:00pm, just as rehearsal is wrapping up...and the cast stares at her like she's an alien life form.
 Eddie grumps at her for flaking and tells her that Roy is too angry to see her.
 Brenda insists that her no-show wasn't her fault, and tells him about how she got a call from the secretary of the drama department saying that the rehearsal time had changed.
 Eddie informs her that he makes all the calls, and that if this were a professional gig, she'd be unemployed right now.
 She repeats that it wasn't her fault, then catches sight of Laura, who glances over at her and smirks...and Brenda suddenly realizes who just tried to sabotage her.
 Eddie softens and offers to smooth things over with Roy, but sternly warns her not to let it happen again.

 After rehearsal, a happy Laura heads outside and skips over to where Steve is waiting for her.
 She excitedly tells him that she got to play Maggie the whole time, and a puzzled Steve asks, "What happened to Brenda?" and Brenda suddenly appears and tells Steve and Laura that she got a phone call telling her that rehearsal had been rescheduled for 4:00pm.
 She sarcastically asks Laura if she knows anything about it, and Laura tells her not to take her anger out on her.
 Brenda then accuses Laura and Steve of starting the nasty rumor about her, and she bitchily tells Steve, "I always knew you were weak" and Steve glares at her and delivers this delicious retort: "Brenda, let's get one thing straight.
 I'm your brother's friend.
 Not yours."
 Hee!
 She snarks back about what a relief that is, and reminds Laura that she still owns the part of Maggie, and that she (Laura) has nothing...well, except for Steve, though that's pretty much the same thing.
 Meee-OW!